lanistor/react-keeper/README.md

   * Filter queue before mount a component.
   * Filter queue before unmount a component.
 * Small Component Use in React
-  * Which leads React to Fit Flexible Projects.
+  * Which leads React to fit flexible projects.
 * Else
-  * Animation to Initialize a page.
+  * Animation to initialize a page.
   * Render in server side.